raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 Hold the BC635 transistor with the flat side facing towards you; from left to right the leads are called the emitter, the collector and base.

 ![](images/transistor.png)

-1. Carefully place the transistor onto the breadboard with the flat side facing the ground rail like so:
+1. Carefully place the transistor onto the breadboard with the flat side facing the ground rail and a 330Ω resistor connected to the base like so:

     ![](images/place-transistor.png)